epiverse-trace/tutorials-middle/learners/setup.md

 ### Install required R packages

-During the course we will need a number of R packages.
+During the tutorial, we will need a number of R packages.
 Packages contain useful R code written by other people.
 We will use packages from the [Epiverse-TRACE](https://epiverse-trace.github.io/).

 To try to install these packages, open RStudio and copy and paste the following code chunk into the [console window](https://docs.posit.co/ide/user/ide/guide/code/console.html), then press the <kbd>Enter</kbd> (Windows and Linux) or <kbd>Return</kbd> (MacOS) to execute the command.